Shoonkey/puban-bot/README.md

 After your bot has joined a guild, for the slash commands to appear on the interface, it's necessary to tell Discord what commands are there (i.e. effectively deploy them).
 You can deploy commands globally (for all guilds your bot is on) or locally (for specific guilds).

+> Remember that setting a GUILD_ID in your environment file will scope the update to a specific guild (server).
+You can find a guild ID it by enabling dev mode on Discord and then right-clicking your guild and then "Copy server ID".

-To deploy *for a specific guild*, run
+To deploy using data from `.env.development`, run

 ```sh
 npm run deploy:dev
 ```

-> Remember to have your GUILD_ID defined in your .env.development file for this to properly register the commands.
-You can find it by enabling dev mode on Discord and then right-clicking your guild and then "Copy server ID".

-To deploy *for all guilds your bot is on*, run
+To deploy using data from `.env.produciton`, run

 ```sh
 npm run deploy:prod